Beaver: Infrastructure

 Beavers make two types of lodges: bank lodges and open-water lodges.
-Bank lodges are burrows dug along the shore and covered in sticks.
-The more complex freestanding, open-water lodges are built over a platform of piled-up sticks.
+Bank lodges are burrows dug along the shore and covered in sticks while the more complex freestanding, open-water lodges are built over a platform of piled-up sticks.
 The lodge is mostly sealed with mud, except for a hole at the top which acts as an air vent.
 Both types are accessed by underwater entrances.
 The above-water space inside the lodge is known as the "living chamber", and a "dining area" may exist close to the water entrance.
 Families routinely clean out old plant material and bring in new material.

 North American beavers build more open-water lodges than Eurasian beavers.
 Beaver lodges built by new settlers are typically small and sloppy.
 More experienced families can build structures with a height of 2 m and an above-water diameter of 6 m.
 A lodge sturdy enough to withstand the coming winter can be finished in just two nights.
 Both lodge types can be present at a beaver site.
-During the summer, beavers tend to use bank lodges to keep cool.
-They use open-water lodges during the winter.
-The air vent provides ventilation, and newly-added carbon dioxide can be cleared in an hour.
-The lodge remains consistent in both oxygen and carbon dioxide levels from season to season.
+During the summer, beavers tend to use bank lodges to keep cool and use open-water lodges during the winter.
+The air vent provides ventilation, and newly added carbon dioxide can be cleared in an hour.
+The lodge remains consistent in oxygen and carbon dioxide levels from season to season.

 Beavers in some areas will dig canals connected to their ponds.
 The canals fill with groundwater and give beavers access and easier transport of resources, as well as allow them to escape predators.
 These canals can stretch up to 1 m wide, 0.5 m deep, and over 0.5 km long.
 It has been hypothesized that beavers' canals are not only transportation routes but an extension of their "central place" around the lodge and/or food cache.
 As they drag wood across the land, beavers leave behind trails or "slides", which they reuse when moving new material.